MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 [Back to list](#list)

-## Devices that are listed as available in Settings don't work
+## Devices listed as available in Settings don't work

 HoloLens (1st gen) doesn't support Bluetooth audio profiles.
 Bluetooth audio devices, such as speakers and headsets, may appear as available in HoloLens settings, but they aren't supported.